allwiine/drfront-responsive/README.md

 ## Usage
 Include `node_modules/drfront-responsive/src/sass/` as a path to your sass-build.
-Then you shult create your own settings file for the drfront-responsive settings.
+Then you should create your own settings file for the drfront-responsive settings.
-This can be copied from `node_modules/drfront-responsive/src/sass/settings/_settings.css`
+This can be copied from `node_modules/drfront-responsive/src/sass/settings/_settings.scss`
 Then import the settings file you created and the drfrontresponsive.scss file into your main sass file.
 ```
 @import "<the-name-you-have-the-config-file";